 Section H. Alcohol Policy

-Beta Alpha Psi prohibits the serving and consumption of alcohol products at any meetings, functions, or events that are sponsored, publicized or otherwise endorsed by Beta Alpha Psi. .
+Beta Alpha Psi prohibits the serving and consumption of alcohol products at any meetings, functions, or events that are sponsored, publicized or otherwise endorsed by Beta Alpha Psi.

 Section I. Special Events and Funding

 Each year there are international and regional Beta Alpha Psi meetings.
 The policy toward funding these meetings is as follows: